What is "Boutique" Dog Boarding? Why It Matters.

 When you hear the word "boutique," you might think of a small, fashionable shop or a specialized hotel.
 But what does it mean when it comes to dog boarding?
 And more importantly, why should you care?

 In the world of pet care, "boutique" isn't just a fancy label—it's an approach.
-It represents a shift away from the industrial, high-volume model of traditional kennels toward a more intimate, personalized, and home-centric approach.
+It represents a shift away from the higher-volume model many traditional facilities use toward a more intimate, personalized, and home-centric approach.
 For a side-by-side breakdown of the two options, see kennel vs. in-home boarding: which is right for your dog?.
 For many dogs, especially those who are sensitive, older, or simply used to being part of the family, this distinction makes all the difference in the world.

 Quality Over Quantity: The Low-Volume Difference